Bulancak: Geography

-The district of Bulancak has a surface area 608 km2.
-The borders of the district, which are mostly based on the Black Sea coastline, are surrounded by Giresun city, Dereli district, Ordu province and Piraziz district.
 The geographical structure of the town reflects the characteristics of the typical Black Sea geographical structure.
 A rapid rise starts some 20m off from the coast, so the terrain is very rough.

 It is very rich in vegetation, and hazelnut orchards from the coast constitute the majority of the vegetation and cover up to an altitude of 2000 meters.
 From the coast, chestnut forests begin and forest plants such as alder, elm, hornbeam, poplar and linden can be seen in places.
 Again, as you go inland from the coast, the vegetation changes depending on the altitude, respectively, oak, hornbeam, spruce, fir and pine forests can be seen.